d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 To [**illustrate the implemented decoder**], below we instantiate it with the same hyperparameters from the aforementioned encoder.
-As we can see, the output shape of the decoder becomes (batch size, number of time steps, vocabulary size), where the last dimension of the tensor stores the predicted token distribution.
+As we can see, the output shape of the decoder becomes (batch size, number of time steps, vocabulary size), where the final dimension of the tensor stores the predicted token distribution.

 ```{.python .input}
 %%tab all